Buying Walt Disney World Single Day Tickets 2023 and 2024

 Disney World Multi-day Tickets

 In previous years you could buy a “No Expiration option, then any extra days you did not use would not be wasted.
-Older tickets with the No Expiration option will be honoured.
+Older tickets with the No Expiration option will be honored.

 Transferring Disney World Tickets

-Walt Disney Single day tickets are non transferrable and Disney have now introduced new RFID enabled tickets and MagicBands in conjunction with digital fingerprint scans to ensure that only the person who originally bought the ticket can use it.
-Do not be tempted to purchase part used tickets from non-authorised ticket sellers.
+Walt Disney Single-day tickets are non-transferrable and Disney has now introduced new RFID-enabled tickets and MagicBands in conjunction with digital fingerprint scans to ensure that only the person who originally bought the ticket can use it.
+Do not be tempted to purchase part-used tickets from non-authorised ticket sellers.

 Price History of Disney World Tickets